tormodsletteboe/NickleAndTime/README.md

     - Username
     - Password
     - Phone Number
-        - only accepted format (XXXXXXXXXX), ex: 5129186767, no leading +1 or dashes, or spaces
+        - only accepted format (XXXXXXXXXX), ex: 9998887777, no leading +1 or dashes, or spaces
-        - user will need to email author to register the phone number with the txt message service

 1. To add a place to avoid
     - Search for an address